vedanthv/data-engineering-portfolio/cold-storage-monitoring-analytics/setup/README.md

 * `-L` follows redirects.
 * Pipe sends output to `gpg --dearmor` which converts the ASCII-armored key to binary format and stores it under `/etc/apt/keyrings/docker.gpg`.

+f: Don’t give me a nonsense HTML page if the server fails

+s: Don’t print unnecessary progress bars

+S: But DO show actual error messages

+L: Follow redirects so the download works reliably

 ---

 ### Set Permissions on Key